-We co-invested with MSC II in several existing portfolio investments prior to the IPO, but did not co-invest with MSC II subsequent to the IPO and prior to June 2008.
+We co-invested with MSC II in several existing core portfolio investments prior to the IPO, but did not co-invest with MSC II subsequent to the IPO and prior to June 2008.
 In June 2008, we received exemptive relief from the SEC to allow us to resume co-investing with MSC II in accordance with the terms of such exemptive relief.
 MSC II is managed by the Investment Manager, and the Investment Manager is wholly owned by MSCC.
 MSC II is an SBIC fund with similar investment objectives to Main Street and which began its investment operations in January 2006.
 The co-investments among Main Street and MSC II had all been made at the same time and on the same terms and conditions.
 The co-investments were also made in accordance with the Investment Manager's conflicts policy and in accordance with the applicable SBIC conflict of interest regulations.
+See "Prospectus Summary - Recent Developments - The Exchange Offer" for a discussion of the consummation of the Exchange Offer and related transactions.

 As discussed further in Note D to the accompanying consolidated financials statements, subsequent to the completion of the Formation Transactions, the Investment Manager is a wholly owned portfolio company of Main Street.
-At March 31, 2009 and December 31, 2008, the Investment Manager had a payable of \$151,013 and a receivable of \$302,633, respectively, with MSCC related to recurring expenses required to support MSCC's business.
+At September 30, 2009 and December 31, 2008, the Investment Manager had a receivable of \$212,349 and \$302,633, respectively, with MSCC related to cash expenses incurred by the Investment Manager required to support Main Street's business.